-These point to memory owned by some other value.
+Shared references point to memory which is owned by some other value.

-When a shared reference to a value is created it prevents direct mutation of the value.
+When a shared reference to a value is created, it prevents direct mutation of the value.

 A shared reference type is written

 &'a type when you need to specify an explicit lifetime.

 Copying a reference is a "shallow" operation:

 it involves only copying the pointer itself, that is, pointers are

 Releasing a reference has no effect on the value it points to, but referencing of a temporary value will keep it alive during the scope of the reference itself.

-These also point to memory owned by some other value.
+Mutable references point to memory which is owned by some other value.

 &mut type or

 &'a mut type.

 A mutable reference (that hasn't been borrowed) is the only way to access the value it points to, so is not

 Raw pointers are pointers without safety or liveness guarantees.

 Raw pointers are written as

 *const T or

 *const i32 means a raw pointer to a 32-bit integer.

 Copying or dropping a raw pointer has no effect on the lifecycle of any other value.

 Dereferencing a raw pointer is an

-unsafe operation, this can also be used to convert a raw pointer to a reference by reborrowing it (
+This can also be used to convert a raw pointer to a reference by reborrowing it (

 Raw pointers are generally discouraged;

 they exist to support interoperability with foreign code, and writing performance-critical or low-level functions.

 When comparing raw pointers they are compared by their address, rather than by what they point to.
 When comparing raw pointers to dynamically sized types they also have their additional data compared.